apoorvKautilya21/Data-Structures-And-Algorithm-in-C-/TempQuestions.md

 -----------------------------
-### Stacks (Check if there is any monotonicity in problems, write down the question and check if we need next greater/smaller and prev greater/
+### Stacks (Check if there is any monotonicity in problems, write down the question and check if we need next greater/smaller and prev greater/smaller)
-smaller)
 -----------------------------
 1. Valid Parentheses (https://leetcode.com/problems/valid-parentheses/description/)
 2. Min stack (https://leetcode.com/problems/min-stack/description/)